cytomining/pycytominer/CONTRIBUTING.md

 Open `./docs/build/index.html` in your browser to preview the result.

+#### Previewing docs on a pull request

+Every pull request automatically triggers two complementary checks:

+- **GitHub Actions (`docs-build.yml`)**: runs `sphinx-build` in CI to verify the docs compile without errors.
+The job must pass before a PR can be merged.
+- **ReadTheDocs preview**: once the PR is opened, ReadTheDocs builds and deploys a live preview of the docs for that branch.
+A bot posts a comment on the PR with a link like `https://pycytominer--<PR-number>.org.readthedocs.build/`.
+The preview is rebuilt automatically on every new commit pushed to the PR branch.

+In short: the GitHub Action confirms the docs _build_, and ReadTheDocs confirms they _deploy_ correctly.

 #### API documentation

 Pycytominer automatically pulls docstrings into the API reference via `sphinx.ext.autodoc`.